imazen/imageflow-web/_pages/kickstarter.md

 >
 > Unlimited business-hours support.
 1 emergency support incident.
 >
 > Support contract duration shall begin on July 1, 2016 (or up to 3 months later at customer request) and shall not exceed 18 months.
+>
-This also includes 2-year OEM, SaaS, and enterprise-wide licenses to both Imageflow and ImageResizer.
+> Includes 2-year OEM redistribution, SaaS, and enterprise-wide licenses to both Imageflow and ImageResizer.

 Estimated delivery:
 July 2016